timescale/docs.timescale.com-content/getting-started/migrating-data.md

 ```

 In addition to parallelizing the workload, the tool also offers flags
 to improve the copy experience.
-[See the repo on Github][parallel importer] for full details.
+[See the repo on GitHub][parallel importer] for full details.

 >:TIP: We recommend not setting the number of workers higher than
 the number of available CPU cores on the machine.